 Generally, spring hikes are done for the day, or over two days with a night in a lodge or refuge.
 A 30L backpack is therefore often the preferred option, but those who like to sleep in a tent, or think they need a little more room, shouldn’t hesitate to go for a 40L model.

-Our advice: consider the rain cover, which protects your bag in case of sleet or thunderstorm.
+- Our advice: consider the rain cover, which protects your bag in case of sleet or thunderstorms.

 We have to be honest: we are used to Cascade hiking poles.
 The list of their advantages is long, and their disadvantages are rare… But even the best walking poles have not convinced some die-hards who continue to do without.